 Goodwill on acquisitions of subsidiaries is recognised separately as an intangible asset.
 Goodwill on acquisitions of associated companies is included in investments in associated companies and is tested for impairment as part of the overall balance.
-Separately recognised goodwill on acquisitions of subsidiaries is tested annually for impairment and carried at cost less accumulated impairment losses.
-Impairment on goodwill is not reversed.
+Separately recognised goodwill on acquisitions of subsidiaries is tested for impairment and carried at cost less accumulated impairment losses.